yusto/hw1/README.md

   $ git add .

-  $ git commit -m "Done"
+  $ git commit -am "Done"

 Then push it to your remote repository with: